LennaHammer/English/EVP/out/words_adjective.md

 ## 983. dizzy ## adjective
 /ˈdɪz.i/
 [B2]feeling as if everything is turning round, so that you feel ill or as if you might fall
-- Going without sleep for a long time makes me feel dizzy and lightheaded.
+- Going without sleep for a long time makes me `feel` dizzy and lightheaded.
-- I felt quite dizzy with excitement as I went up to accept the award.
+- I felt quite dizzy `with` excitement as I went up to accept the award.

 ## 984. domestic ## adjective
 /dəˈmes.tɪk/ HOME
 [B2]belonging or relating to the home, house or family
-- domestic chores/duties/arrangements
+- domestic `chores/duties/arrangements`

 ## 985. domestic ## adjective
 /dəˈmes.tɪk/ COUNTRY
 [B2]relating to a person's own country
-- domestic airlines/flights
+- domestic `airlines/flights`
 - Domestic opinion had turned against the war.

 ## 986. doubtful ## adjective
 /ˈdɑʊt.fəl/ NOT PROBABLE
 [B2]not probable
-- It is doubtful whether/if he'll be able to come.
+- `It` is doubtful `whether`/`if` he'll be able to come.
-- It was doubtful that the money would ever be found again.
+- `It` was doubtful `that` the money would ever be found again.

 ## 987. doubtful ## adjective
 /ˈdɑʊt.fəl/ NOT CERTAIN
 [B2]not feeling certain about something
-- The teacher is doubtful about having parents working as classroom assistants.
+- The teacher is doubtful `about` having parents working as classroom assistants.

 ## 988. down ## adjective
 /dɑʊn/ UNHAPPY
 [B2]unhappy or unable to feel excited or energetic about anything
 - She's been really down since her husband died.
-- I've been (feeling) a bit down this week.
+- I've been `(feeling) a bit` down this week.

 ## 989. dramatic ## adjective
 /drəˈmæt̬.ɪk/
 [B2]very sudden or noticeable, or full of action and excitement
-- a dramatic change/improvement
+- a dramatic `change/improvement`
 - We watched scenes of the dramatic rescue on the news.

 ## 990. dreadful ## adjective
 /ˈdred.fəl/
 [B2]extremely bad or unpleasant
 - The food was bad and the service was dreadful.
-- I was beginning to think I'd made a dreadful mistake.
+- I was beginning to think I'd made a dreadful `mistake`.
 - The news report was so dreadful that I just had to switch it off.

 ## 991. drunk ## adjective [never before noun]
 /drʌŋk/
 [B2]unable to behave or speak normally because of having had too much alcohol
-- He got very drunk at my sister's wedding.
+- He `got` very drunk at my sister's wedding.
 - I'd had a glass of wine but I certainly wasn't drunk.
-- He came home last night blind drunk.
+- He came home last night `blind` drunk.

 ## 992. due ## adjective
 /duː/ in due course